cohen990/workshop-property-based-testing/README.md

 - node v12.13.1
 - npm v6.12.1

+You should be comfortable writing code in typescript and comfortable using jest assertions.

+It would also help to have some knowledge of how recursion works

 ## Getting started

 `npm install`

 ## Exercises

 In the `exercises` directory, you'll find a number of exercises along with their solutions split into several directories.
-Each has its own README.md and the tests for each can be run with `npm run exercise-{x}`.
+Each has its own README.md and the tests for each can be run with `npm run ex-{x}`.
 Please head over to `exercise-1` to get started